fyrak1s/fyrak1s/README.md

 After working many years on the project, in 2025, I was honored to take over stewardship of GoboLinux from its founder, *Hisham Muhammad*.

 GoboLinux is GREAT, because it brings a fresh, unconventional perspective to the Linux ecosystem.
-It is not bound by the shackles of the FHS.
+It is not bound by the shackles of the FHS ⛓️.
 However a lot of dust has fallen onto GoboLinux over the years...

 My goal is to *bring it back to life*!
 To shape it into a distro that’s practical, comfortable, community-driven, innovative — and above all, fun!